inniyah/preppy/docs/index.rst

 Quoting functions
 -----------------
 By default, preppy will use Python's *str* function to display any expression.
-This causes a problem in the markup world, where output us usually utf-8 encoded.
+This causes a problem in the markup world, where output is usually utf-8 encoded.
 The *quoteFunc* argument lets you pass in an alternative function which will be used to quote any output.